mz3/messenger-api/README.md

 ## Notes

-- See `scripts" property in `package.json` for full Yarn script reference.
+- See `scripts` property in `package.json` for full Yarn script reference.
 - To get a shell inside the Docker container, run:

 ```bash